Spotify Kids: what you need to know about the child-friendly music app

 The Family subscription was designed for large households, where various people are likely to be competing or sharing the Spotify platform in a single home – and don’t all want to pay for an individual subscription when they only get to pick the playlist a sixth of the time.

-While a regular subscription costs $9.99/£9.99 per month, the Family option allows you to subsume up to six accounts within a monthly cost of just $14.99/£14.99.
+While a regular subscription costs $9.99 / £9.99 / AU$11.99 per month, the Family option allows you to subsume up to six accounts within a monthly cost of just $14.99 / £14.99 / AU$17.99.
 There’s a decent saving even if you’re only splitting it between two people, so we very much recommend it.

 You can also get a free trial for the first three months on the subscription.